Nexer8/Polish_Fake_News_Detector/README.md

 ### Warning

-This lpmn*client library provided by \_Clarin-PL* will not run successfully on Windows.
+The `lpmn_client` library provided by _Clarin-PL_ will not run successfully on Windows.

 ### Instruction